 We know that first time user experiences are the most important part of the user journey by 2.6x.
 So welcoming users in a hyper-effective way can have a big impact on your product’s activation rate.
-The more momentum you can build at the earliest moment in their user onboarding journey, the more likely they are to make it to their Aha!
+The more momentum you can build at the earliest moment through user onboarding best practices, the more likely they are to make it to their Aha!
 Moment and get activated.

 At Appcues, we’ve taken it upon ourselves to analyze every user onboarding experience we come across.
 Over the last few years, we’ve analyzed over 500 of these.
-We’ve categorized them into 9 user onboarding UX patterns, and it was only time before we put together the best practices for an effective product welcome page.
+We’ve categorized them into 9 user onboarding UX patterns, and it was only time before we put together some definitive user onboaring best practices for an effective product welcome page.

 Want a shortcut?
 Download the welcome message template!

 I'd like content on improving user retention once a week.

 Design your welcome page to hint at your UI